Infinitely presented small cancellation groups have the Haagerup property: Linear separation property

 For a local estimate we need to define neighborhoods $N_e$ --- \emph{relator neighborhoods in $\gamma$} --- one for every edge $e$ in $\gamma$, for which the number $|E(N_e)\cap \ag|$ can be bounded from below.

 For a given edge $e$ of $\gamma$ we define a corresponding relator neighborhood $N_e$ as follows.
 If $e\in \ag$ then $N_e=\{ e \}$.
 Otherwise, we proceed in the following way.

 Since $e$ is not in $\ag$, its wall $w$ crosses $\gamma$ in at least one more edge.
 In the wall $w$, choose an edge $e'\subseteq \gamma$ being closest to $e\neq e'$.
-In the hypergraph $\Gamma_w$ of the wall $w$, which is a tree by Lemma~\ref{l:hypergraph}, consider the geodesic between vertices $e$ and $e'$.
+The hypergraph $\Gamma_w$ of the wall $w$ is a tree by Lemma~\ref{l:hypergraph}.
+Consider the geodesic between vertices $e$ and $e'$ in $\Gamma_w$.
 Let $r$ be the relator corresponding to an edge in $\Gamma_w$ lying on this geodesic and containing $e$.
-Since $\gamma$ is a geodesic in $\xj$ and any two edges in a wall contained in a single relator (that is, opposite in that relator) do not lie on a geodesic (by Theorem~\ref{l:carrconv}), we have that $e'$ is not in $r$.
+Two edges in a wall contained in a single relator (that is, opposite in that relator) do not lie on a geodesic in $\xj$ (by Theorem~\ref{l:carrconv}).
+Since $\gamma$ is a geodesic, we have that $e'$ is not in $r$.
 Thus, let $e''$ be a vertex (edge in $X$) on the geodesic in $\Gamma_w$ contained in $r$ (considered as an edge in $\Gamma_w$).
 Consequently, let $r'$ be the other relator containing $e''$ and corresponding to an edge in the geodesic in $\Gamma_w$.

 We define $N_e$ as the intersection $r\cap \gamma$, that is, as the maximal subpath of $\gamma$ contained in the relator $r$.
 Observe that the choice of $N_e$ is not unique.
 In the rest of this section we estimate the number of edges in $N_e$ belonging to $\ag$.